Nostrathomas0/languapps/README.md

 <body>

 <h2>Online English lessons</h2>
-<p>In this example, we have created a header, two columns/boxes and a footer.
-On smaller screens, the columns will stack on top of each other.</p>
+<p> On smaller screens, the columns will stack on top of each other.</p>
 <p>Resize the browser window to see the responsive effect (you will learn more about this in our next chapter - HTML Responsive.)</p>

 <header>